qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

 #.
 Open the default ``/etc/wpa_supplicant.conf`` file using your preferred text editor and modify the content of the file to match the SSID and password of your router:

    .. note::
-        You can see the configurations of security types specified in the default ``/etc/wpa_supplicant.conf`` file to add your required router configurations.
+        You can check the configurations of security types specified in the default ``/etc/wpa_supplicant.conf`` file to add your required router configurations.

    ::